Walter E. Scott: Scotty's Castle

 In 1922, construction began at the Staininger Ranch on what was to be the new Johnson vacation home.
 As people saw the scale of the project, speculation was rampant that Scott did have a mine after all.
-Scott claimed that he had built the castle for himself, and it became known as "Scotty's Castle", despite the fact that the name over the front door read "Death Valley Ranch".
+Scott claimed that he had built the castle for himself, and it became known as "Scotty's Castle", although the name over the front door read "Death Valley Ranch".
 Scott himself rarely stayed in the castle proper, staying mainly at his cabin in Lower Vine Ranch, and putting in appearances at the castle to entertain dinner guests with his stories.

 In 1931, it was learned that because of a surveying error, Johnson did not actually own the land on which the castle was being built.
-The problem was rectified in 1935, but at that point, it was too late for construction to finish, as Johnson's insurance company had gone into bankruptcy two years earlier.
+The problem was rectified in 1935, but construction could not be completed as Johnson's National Life Insurance Company had gone into bankruptcy two years earlier.
 Johnson willed Death Valley Ranch to a religious organization, with the provision that Scotty could live there as long as he wished.
-Scotty's Castle was never completed, but Scotty lived there until his death in 1954.
-He is interred above the castle.
+Scotty's Castle was never completed, but Scotty lived there until his death in 1954; he is interred above the castle.